 On This Page

-Okta offers multiple integration options when designing an authentication experience.
-The two most recommended concepts are using the Okta-hosted Sign-In Widget and the Customer-hosted Sign-In Widget.
+Okta offers multiple integration options for designing an authentication experience.
+The two most recommended options are integrating the Okta-hosted Sign-In Widget and the customer-hosted Sign-In Widget.
 Both of these Okta-built experiences provide easy implementation and maintenance, industry best practice, user self service, and built-in user registration.
-The difference between the two concepts is where the Sign-In Widget itself is hosted.
+You can customize the Okta URL domain and the Okta-hosted or customer-hosted Sign-In Widget style.
+See Customize the Okta URL domain and Style the Widget.

-- Easy to maintain with no maintenance and no updates.
+- Easy to maintain with no updates to install.

 - Hosted and secured by Okta.

-- No XSS (opens new window) (cross-site scripting) attacks.
+- XSS (opens new window) (cross-site scripting) attacks on your application will not affect the sign-in experience.

 - Complex logic changes that require source code access are limited.

-- The user is redirected out of the application, to Okta, and then back.
+- The user is redirected out of the application, to Okta, and then back to the application.

 - Still considered very secure if implemented using recommended best practices.